Complications of Type 2 Diabetes

 Heart Disease and Stroke

 Diabetes is one of the major, modifiable risk factors for heart disease and stroke.
-If you have other risk factors, like high blood pressure and high cholesterol, you have an increased chance of developing problems with your blood vessels.
+If you have other risk factors, like high blood pressure and high cholesterol, you have an even higher chance of developing problems with your blood vessels.
 A clogged or narrow vessel in your heart can lead to a heart attack, while the same problem in your brain can lead to a stroke.
 This means that people with diabetes must not only keep their blood sugar levels under control, but also effectively control their blood pressure and cholesterol levels, as well.

 cataracts, and retinopathy (a general term for disorders of the retina caused by diabetes).
 Fortunately, most diabetes-related vision problems can be slowed or stopped if caught early and can be prevented with good blood sugar and blood pressure control.